camera-mc-dev/.github/profile/README.md

 The repositories are fully documented and will detail the manual installation steps and how to use each tool.

+### Installation and running

+There are brief [instructions for installing and running the markeless pipeline using the BioCV dataset](mocapPipe.md), more detailed information about each part can be found in repository documentation.

 ## Machine Vision Capture tool

 In the unlikely event you too have a Silicon Software based machine vision system and want to use our capture tool, then we have made the software available in the [mc_grabber](https://github.com/camera-mc-dev/mc_grabber) repository.